bryanbharper/Philectrosophy_Net6/Server/public/blog.posts/cramped-and-aligned-brackets.md

     }
 ```

 That said, it takes up the same amount of horizontal space.
-Given the use and split editors and multiple reference windows, I find horizontal space to be more useful.
-So, for me this isn't a deal-breaker.
+Given the use of split editors and multiple reference windows, I find horizontal space to be more useful.
+So, for me, this isn't a deal-breaker.
 Nevertheless, there's no denying that cramped is more, well, cramped!

 Speaking of horizontal space, what if we decided to use two-space indentations instead of four?
 According to the official [F# Style Guide](https://learn.microsoft.com/en-us/dotnet/fsharp/style-guide/formatting#use-consistent-indentation) this is a legitimate option.
 It would certainly provide us more horizontal space!

 We can use the [online Fantomas tool](https://fsprojects.github.io/fantomas-tools/#/fantomas/preview) and set `IndentSize` to two.
 Now scroll down and set `MultilineBracketStyle` to `Aligned`.
-Things look as you would expect:
+Things look as you'd expect:

 ![aligned two-space indentation](img/aligned-two-space.png)